-Storing: Portion cooled stuffing into an airtight container and store in the refrigerator for up to 4 days.
+Storing: Place the cooled stuffing into an airtight container and store it in the refrigerator for up to 4 days.

-Freezing: Portion cooled stuffing into an airtight freezer-safe container or bag and freeze for up to 3 months.
+Freezing: Place the cooled stuffing into an airtight freezer-safe container or bag and freeze it for up to 3 months.
 Thaw overnight in the refrigerator before reheating.

 Yes, you can.
 Assemble the recipe up to the point of cooking.
 Cover and refrigerate for up to 24 hours.
 When ready to cook, spray the crock pot with non-stick cooking spray and cook as directed.

 Yes, crock pots are great for keeping food warm.
-Cover and set the crock pot to the warm setting but make sure the lid stays on.
+Cover and set the crock pot to the warm setting, but ensure the lid stays on.
 Rehydrate with more chicken broth if needed.